alexedwards/go-reload/README.md

 go-reload
 =========

 This is a Bash script for automatically reloading Go programs.
-It acts as a wrapper for `go run`, stopping and restarting the process whenever a `.go` file in your current directory or `$GOPATH/src` folder is saved.
+It acts as a wrapper for `go run`, stopping and restarting the process whenever a `.go` file in your current directory or `$GOPATH/src` folder is modified or moved.

 It comes in useful when developing Go web applications.